Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

 Annotations already declare readOnlyHint, idempotentHint, and openWorldHint.
-The description adds no behavioral details beyond stating that publications are optional, which is already evident from the 'include_papers' parameter.
-It does not disclose any additional traits like rate limits or data freshness.
+The description adds that publications are optional, which is consistent and mildly informative, but does not elaborate on other behavioral aspects like rate limits or response structure.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.